rbohl/liferay-docs/en/discover/deployment/articles/01-deploying-liferay/10-installing-elasticsearch.markdown

 Take note of this address; you'll need to give it to your @product@ server so it can find Elasticsearch on the network.

+| **X-Pack Security:** You must also disable X-Pack  Security unless you have a
+| Liferay Enterprise Search subscription and are installing security at the same
+| time.
+To disbale it, add this to `elasticsearch.yml`: `xpack.security.enabled:false`.

 ### Step Five: Configure @product@ to Connect to your Elasticsearch Cluster

 Now that you're ready to configure @product@, start it if you haven't already,